CantBeKarma/tlou-sa-mp-/README.md

 # Future
 Even though I'm trying not to be very connected with the code I have written for this project - *I can't* - simply because if I wouldn't then I would have no-one to thank for my current Software Developer ASP.NET Job.
 Crazy how simple procedural PAWN language can lead you to higher standards.

-I am not interested in participating of the development of that gamemode anymore.
+I am not interested in participating in the development of that gamemode anymore.
 If you message me I might answer some questions but other than that I wouldn't want to write any more code for it.

 # Prerequisites
 In order to continue the development of the project it is necessary to know: